TIES was a collaboration among CIRCLE and STEM departments to support faculty in transforming their courses through evidence-based pedagogies.

 CIRCLE Faculty Collaborators: Faculty refine their courses in collaboration with the TIES Education Specialists and present their work at faculty learning community events.

-The TIES Education Specialists are collaborating with CIRCLE Faculty Collaborators to refine their courses.
-Current TIES supported courses include:
+The TIES Education Specialists collaborated with CIRCLE Faculty Collaborators to refine their courses.
+TIES supported courses included:

 - Biology 2960: Principles of Biology I